trannguyenhung011086/resume-analyzer/README.md

 # Resume Q&A Project

-This is a learning project to create an OpenAI bot that will be able to answer questions from a PDF resume file.
+This is a learning project to create an OpenAI bot that will be able to answer questions from a parsed document.

+Some use cases:

-A practical use case of this is if you are a headhunt and you need to summarize or ask a specific question related to the candidate's skills.
+- You are a headhunt and you want to have a quick scan of a candidate's resume to get his/her most notable skills.
+- You are a customer support and you want to upload a Knowledge base document to let users easily ask questions for it.

+Actually, OpenAI can process many kind of documents.
+But for a better learning scope, this project focuses on parsing resume pdf files only.

-And for demo purpose, I shamelessly use [my resume](apps/backend/src/assets/Hung%20-%20resume.pdf) as a pre-defined asset to test it :D
+And for demo purpose, I shamelessly use [my resume](apps/backend/src/assets/Hung%20-%20resume.pdf) as a pre-defined document to verify it :D

-### Demonstated Skills & Concepts
+### Demonstated Skills

 - Set up a Node.js app using Express.js and TypeScript
-- Interact with third-party methods
+- Interact with third-party SDKs like OpenAI
-- Basic usage of OpenAI flow for parsing and analyzing document
+- Get a basic concept of using OpenAI for parsing and analyzing documents
-- Use caching mechanism to avoid exshausting API limits
+- Use caching mechanism to avoid exshausting OpenAI credits
-- Set up a frontend form to process user input (_TODO_)
+- Set up a frontend to process user input with React and Vite
+- Deploy backend and frontend apps separately to fly.io platform as different services like in real world projects

 ## Folder Structure